JupiterOne-Archives/docs/knowledgeBase/APIs_and-Integrations/jupiterone-api.md

 ### Fetching the Count of All Types With a Set of Classes

 This query returns all types that have the specified classes.
 The query requires two parameters:

 - `classes`: An array of strings detailing which classes should be returned.
 - `filterType`: A `FilterType` (`AND` or `OR`).

 If `OR` is specified as the filter type, any entity that has any class in the filter will be included in the count.
 By default, the query uses `AND`, which only includes entities that have _all_ of the specified classes in the count.

-!!! note
+**Note:**
 This resolver uses the `JSON` scalar as the return type.

 ```graphql